-- 25 Any member may resign from The Society by giving notice in writing to the Chief Executive at the office of The Society. - 26 The Council may suspend from membership for a period deemed appropriate or expel from membership any member who: - a.
+- 25 Any member may resign from The Society by giving notice in writing to the Chief Executive at the office of The Society. - 26 The Council may reject an application for membership or suspend from membership for a period deemed appropriate or expel from membership any person who: - a.
 Is found guilty in a court of law of an offence involving fraud or dishonestly; - b.
 Is committed to prison following conviction for any other offence; - c.
 Is held by the Council to have failed to observe the Charter, By-Laws or Standing Orders of the Society; - d.
 Is held by the Council to have failed to observe the Code of Conduct in place from time to time; - e.
 Engages in any activity that in the opinion of the Council is inconsistent with membership of the Society; - f.
 Is held by the Council to have acted in a way that is detrimental to the welfare or reputation of the Society; - g.
 Is held by the Council to have been guilty of any act or default discreditable to the profession of meteorology; - h.
 Has been admitted as a member as a result of false representation; - i.
-Is the subject of a country or State at war with the United Kingdom. - 27 Any action taken by the Council against a member under the provisions of By-Law 26 shall follow an investigation conducted in accordance with regulations made under the provision of By-Laws 28 and 29, and shall be approved by a resolution of the Council. - 28 The Council shall make regulations for investigating any complaint against a member.
+Is the subject of a country or State at war with the United Kingdom. - 27 Any action taken by the Council against a member or person applying for membership under the provisions of By-Law 26 shall follow an investigation conducted in accordance with regulations made under the provision of By-Laws 28 and 29, and shall be approved by a resolution of the Council. - 28 The Council shall make regulations for investigating any complaint against a member or person applying for membership.
 A statement of such regulations shall be issued on the authority of the Council and any member shall be entitled to receive a copy on request.
-The regulations may be amended from time to time by the Council. - 29 For the purpose of investigating complaints under the provisions of these By-Laws, the Council shall delegate responsibility to the Investigation Committee.
+The regulations may be amended from time to time by the Council. - 29 For the purpose of investigating complaints or applications for membership if required under the provisions of these By-Laws, the Council shall delegate responsibility to the Investigation Committee.
 The powers and functions of the Investigation Committee shall be subject to such regulations as the Council may prescribe.
 On completion of any investigation of a member the Committee shall submit a written report and recommendation to the Council.
 Any member of the Society may be called to give evidence before the Investigation Committee.

 Unless otherwise determined by the Council, the resignation of a member shall not be accepted whilst a complaint against the member is being investigated by the Investigation Committee or is under consideration by the Council.

-A decision as to expulsion or suspension shall rest solely with the Council, by resolution in accordance with By-Law 26.
+A decision as to expulsion or suspension or rejection of an application shall rest solely with the Council, by resolution in accordance with By-Law 26.
 The Council shall make regulations to cover the investigation procedures, including an independent appeals procedure.

-A member who is suspended or expelled shall cease to use any letters or designations relating to the Society.
+A member who is suspended or expelled or a person whose application has been rejected shall not use any letters or designations relating to the Society.
 The Council may determine by its sole discretion whether or not any statements concerning the expulsion or suspension of a member shall be issued in a Society publication or other announcements should be made in the public interest.